 Congressional Legislators Hope to Restrict the Background Checks Landlords Use

-How much should landlords be able to consider about a tenant's past connections to the criminal justice system?
-If new legislation proposed in Congress were to become law, the answer could become "nothing at all."
-Although background checks by landlords are a very common part of the screening process for rental applications today, some legislators want to make them a thing of the past.
+Should landlords consider a tenant’s criminal background?
+If so, should there be limitations or mitigating circumstances?
+New legislation proposed in Congress could forbid background screening.
+Although the background checks landlords use are ubiquitous in the screening process for rental applications, some legislators want to remove them.
 This proposal, combined with many changes in states and at the local level, could create a challenging environment for rental operators.

 What to know about the proposed law

-Called the Housing FIRST Act and introduced by two House Democrats, the proposed law would be a major change effective nationwide.
+Called the Housing FIRST Act and introduced by two House Democrats, the proposed law would be a significant change effective nationwide.
 Under the law, consumer reporting agencies would be barred entirely from providing any criminal background check report intended for use in screening tenants.
 It would also remove records older than seven years from any real estate background check.
-Additionally, the law would create an FCRA-like adverse action process if a landlord chose to deny a tenant's application.
+Additionally, it would establish an adverse action process similar to the Fair Credit Reporting Act (FCRA) if a landlord denies a tenant’s application.

 Is it likely to pass?